-2. Despite the extremely small accretion rates onto the isolated BH, the corresponding radiative feedback on the thermal and chemical evolution of the gas in the immediate surroundings, at scales $\lesssim 100\,{\rm pc},$ is significant.
-The BH feedback establishes two distinct thermodynamic branches in the central region of the emerging galaxy: A hot phase with $T \sim 10^4 \,\mathrm{K}$ and high ionization fraction, as well as a warm one with $T \sim 10^3$ K and partially ionized conditions.
-In the latter phase, molecular hydrogen formation is favored, leading to an elevated fraction of $f{\rm H_2} \gtrsim 10^{-2}$, two orders of magnitude higher than in the absence of the radiation from a BH.
+2. Despite the extremely small accretion rates onto the isolated black hole, the corresponding radiative feedback on the thermal and chemical evolution of the gas in the immediate surroundings, at scales $\lesssim 100\,{\rm pc},$ is significant.
+The black hole feedback establishes two distinct thermodynamic branches in the central region of the emerging galaxy: A hot phase with $T \sim 10^4$ K and high ionization fraction, as well as a warm one with $T \sim 10^3 \,\mathrm{K}$ and partially ionized conditions.
+In the latter phase, molecular hydrogen formation is favored, leading to an elevated fraction of $f{\rm H_2} \gtrsim 10^{-2}$, two orders of magnitude higher than in the absence of the radiation from a black hole.
 This enhanced H2 fraction could promote second generation star formation within the emerging first galaxies, possibly resulting in a burst-like mode.
-However, we do not include the effect of LW molecule-dissociating photons emitted by the soft (MCD) component of the accreting BH.
-Our H2 and HD molecule abundances are therefore upper limits.
-In future work, we will explore the impact of LW radiation generated by BH accretion.
+However, we do not include the effect of Lyman-Werner moleculedissociating photons emitted by the soft (MCD) component of the accreting black hole.
+Our H_2 and HD molecule abundances are therefore upper limits.
+In future work, we will explore the impact of Lyman-Werner radiation generated by black hole accretion.

-What would be the characteristics of the stars formed out of such metal-free gas with a significantly enhanced electron fraction, the so-called Pop III.2 stars (McKee & Tan 2008; Bromm et al. 2009).
+What would be the characteristics of the stars formed out of such metal-free gas with a significantly enhanced electron fraction, the so-called Pop III.2 stars (O'Shea et al. 2008).
 This issue is far from being settled.
-Existing studies suggest that the elevated H_2 and HD fractions will lead to rapid cooling, resulting in smaller mass stars, of the order of $\sim 10 M{\odot}$, compared to the canonical value of ~ $100 M{\odot}$ for Pop III.1 stars formed in quasi-neutral minihalos (e.g., O'Shea et al. 2005; Johnson & Bromm 2006; Yoshida et al. 2007b).
+Existing studies suggest that the elevated H2 and HD fractions will lead to rapid cooling, resulting in smaller mass stars, of the order of $\sim 10 M{\odot}$, compared to the canonical value of ~ $100 M{\odot}$ for Pop III.1 stars formed in quasi-neutral minihalos (e.g., O'Shea et al. 2005; Johnson & Bromm 2006; Yoshida et al. 2007b).
 However, the suite of simulations carried out by Clark et al. (2011a), who considered turbulent fragmentation in primordial gas, has indicated, somewhat counter-intuitively, that the second generation, Pop III.2 stars were likely more massive than the Pop III.1 stars, formed in the pristine minihalos that are unaffected by prior star formation.
 This can be understood by the inability of the gas in the Pop III.2 case to reach the CMB temperature floor via HD cooling under realistic halo conditions.